 So why can’t we just use maps that already exist, like Google Maps?, one might ask.
 Why all these complex data layers?
 Why spend so much time finding data when it’s already all there?

 Platforms such as Google Maps, Waze, and Apple Maps are commonly used as day-to-day navigation tools for people in many parts of the world.
 However, such existing tools do not provide the flexibility that is often required when managing and presenting geospatial data in humanitarian scenarios.
-As these tools are privately-developed, individuals and organizations do not always have the ability to manipulate or style the underlying data to suit their needs.
+As these tools are privately-developed, individuals and organisations do not always have the ability to manipulate or style the underlying data to suit their needs.
 These platforms were not created specifically for humanitarian use-cases, and so may not always include the information that meets the operational requirements of humanitarian contexts, such as locations of damaged buildings or the extent of a flood.

 OSM’s Humanitarian map style, for example, shows some of the unique data styling that may be required in humanitarian contexts.
-Moreover, there are many parts of the world with human settlements that are not present (or poorly represented) on existing maps, as is demonstrated by efforts from organizations such as the Humanitarian OpenStreetMap Team and the Missing Maps initiative.
+Moreover, there are many parts of the world with human settlements that are not present (or poorly represented) on existing maps, as is demonstrated by efforts from organisations such as the Humanitarian OpenStreetMap Team and the Missing Maps initiative.
 These challenges mean that there is no existing ‘one size fits all’ mapping platform that is capable of providing and presenting all of the information that is needed in humanitarian contexts.

 Finding high quality geospatial data is an ongoing challenge for us at MapAction.
 Geospatial data quality is a multifaceted concept, and includes dimensions such as up-to-dateness, positional accuracy, logical consistency, and completeness.
 The image below, for example, shows a geometry problem that we often face with administrative boundary data.
 Notice the gap in the border between Chad and the Central African Republic.
 Lack of standardisation in this data between different countries and organisations, or out of date data can result in such misalignment.
 Due to the political sensitivity that is associated with boundary data, it is important to ensure that the data that we use is as accurate as possible.